 - Since Vehumet will try to gift spells which you haven't yet seen (picking up a book will mark all spells therein as "seen"), it may be worth buying early spell books from magic schools you don't want.
 For example, buying a Book of Ice will ensure that your Fire Elementalist won't receive a useless Bolt of Cold.

-Vehumet underwent a complete overhaul in 0.12, dropping summoning support, MP reduction, and book gifts, instead gifting destructive spells directly.
+Vehumet underwent a complete overhaul in 0.12, dropping summoning support, MP cost reduction, and book gifts, instead gifting destructive spells directly.

 For information about Vehumet prior to 0.12, see this revision.